Your starting line

 Souvenir central

 Looking for goodies to remember your trip by?
 The Underground City has got tons of made-in-Montréal shops for you.
 At Complexe Desjardins you’ll find a store dedicated entirely to local crafts: L’Art des artisans du Québec, full of woodwork, blown glass and amazing finery.
-There’s also Montréal fine jewellery made on the spot at Joaillerie St-Jean or Bijouterie Ralph et Elle, and books by local authors at Renaud-Bray.
-Further west throughout the Underground City you’ll find brands like Rudsak leather goods.
+There’s also fine Montréal-made jewellery on the spot at Joaillerie St-Jean or Bijouterie Ralph et Elle, and books by local authors at Renaud-Bray.
+Further west throughout the Underground City you’ll find brands like Rudsak leather goods, Squish gourmet artisanal (and local) candies.
 And of course the Montréal-based, internationally famous ALDO shoes.

 Head-to-toe style

 Get a makeover in a day in the Underground City’s many, many clothes, shoes and accessories shops.
 You can even get your nails and hair done underground!
 And if you end up shopping so much at the Centre Eaton de Montréal’s clothes and accessories stores that your new threads won’t fit into your luggage, stop by Bentley to buy a bigger bag.
-Stop into Cours Mont-Royal for a winning selection of high fashion stops, including Karl Lagerfeld, Prada, BOSS and DKNY.
-To avoid your bags weighing you down as you trek the Underground City’s other malls (Place Montréal Trust and Place Ville Marie are also worth checking out), lockers are available on the Eaton Centre’s Tunnel level, in the food court.
+Stop into Cours Mont-Royal for a winning selection of high fashion stops, including Karl Lagerfeld, Prada, Mackage and DKNY.
+To avoid your bags weighing you down as you trek the Underground City’s other malls (Place Montréal Trust and Place Ville Marie among them), lockers are available on the Eaton Centre’s Tunnel level, in the food court.
 You can securely store coats, bags and other personal effects for a nominal price.

 Food for days